RESTORATIVE JUSTICE EDUCATION

 A Culture of Care in Schools is characterized by non-dominating relationships, where adults and children feel a sense of belonging and connectedness, have a culturally safe place for their voices to be heard, and are able to be self-determining.

-Watch this video featuring Hinkley High School (our pilot school in Colorado) to see how they have implemented a Culture of Care in their school.
+Watch this video featuring Hinkley High School (our pilot school in Aurora, CO) to see how they have implemented a Culture of Care in their school.

 Featured Trainings